 14 May Top Tips for People Leaders holding 1:1s

 It doesn’t matter whether your company is big or small, whether you are new to the role or a seasoned leader of teams, one of the things you’re expected to do is hold regular 1:1’s with your people.
+Research from Gallup highlights the importance of these regular conversations.
 They are imperative for the employee, giving them space to express and learn, for you the leader to gain insight into how best to support the individual and this kind of knowledge is invaluable to company progress.
 However, amidst the hectic working day, it’s easy to overlook certain aspects of this vital part of company communication.
-Here are our tips on how to do 1:1s consistently and do them well.
+Here are our tips for holding consistent 1:1s and doing them well.

 Prior to the 1:1